openmod-tracker/resolve/docs/source/2025 CPUC IRP Files/index.md

 | Hourly Results Aggregation Script | Includes a Jupyter Notebook that can be toggled with an existing RESOLVE case results to review hourly results and generate aggregated files if desired.                        |
 | RESOLVE_Annual_RV_Creation  | A script to load the results of a new RESOLVE case run in the Results Viewer template.                                                                                          |

-Additional workbooks may also be included in a RESOLVE package if CPUC desired.
+Additional workbooks may also be included in a RESOLVE package.
 In the past, some of the upstream workbooks such as baseline resource data workbook, candidate resource cost and potential workbooks have made available along with a RESOLVE typical package.
 Note that RESOLVE Day Sampling Script is also made available publicly and is accessible from the RESOLVE [repository](https://github.com/e3-/resolve).
 This script is used to create sample days in RESOLVE.
 Sampled days are included in the Scenario Tool, so users should not need to interact with this script unless interested.

 :::{admonition} 2025-2026 CPUC IRP {octicon}`zap`